EMRD95/staticRSSfeed/README.md

 ## Description

-Static RSS Feed is a nimble web application, specifically configured in this instance to fetch and sort news related to the dynamic field of artificial intelligence (AI) and its significant impact on cybersecurity.
-The application utilizes JavaScript and leverages the RSS2JSON API for retrieving and parsing these RSS feeds, ensuring a user-friendly and insightful viewing experience.
+The Static RSS Feed is a light static website that utilizes JavaScript to fetch and sort RSS feeds from multiple sources based on user-defined keywords.
+It leverages the RSS2JSON API for the feed retrieval and parsing process, delivering a pleasant and accessible viewing experience.

-Please note, the default configuration is set to fetch AI and cybersecurity-related content.
+The default configuration is set to fetch AI and cybersecurity-related content.
 However, you can easily change this to suit your interests by modifying the `config.json` file.

 ![image](https://github.com/EMRD95/staticRSSfeed/assets/114953576/08fde741-f08a-494f-8ffb-453151d2b194)